 - Uriely v Royal Free NHS Hospital Foundation Trust (2021) instructed to defend a claim by the parents of a deceased child, who died aged 9 years old after suffering a fatal asthma attack.
 Listed for trial autumn 2021.

 - Scott v London Centre of Aesthetics Surgery (2021) Appeared in the High Court for a plastic surgeon accused of malpractice in breast augmentation and assault.
 Claim successfully settled.

 - Katy Richards v Cornwall Hospital Trust (2021) Instructed to represent the Defendant NHS Trust in this case where it is alleged that the Claimant’s daughter died because of neglect by the Hospital.
 Claim is ongoing.

-- Lisa Redmond v Graham Copeland Instructed to represent the Defendant, a renowned Oncologist, who is accused of failing to identify breast cancer when the Claimant reported to him that she had identified a lump in her breast.
+- LR v GC Instructed to represent the Defendant, a renowned Oncologist, who is accused of failing to identify breast cancer when the Claimant reported to him that she had identified a lump in her breast.
 The Claimant alleges that she was wrongly reassured and later went on to develop aggressive breast cancer, which is likely to be fatal.
 Claim is ongoing and listed for trial 2022.